 Here’s why having a lot of LinkedIn connections is a good thing:

 The more people you’re connected with, the wider you’ve cast your net for opportunities, the more people you’re staying top-of-mind with . . . thus the more likely more good-fit opportunities will come your way.

-And, the more connections you have, the more people who are likely to share or like or comment on anything you publish on LinkedIn – updates, Pulse articles, comments, etc. – therefore spreading the word about your personal brand and unique value, and potentially leading more people to view your profile.
+And, the more connections you have, the more people likely to share or like or comment on anything you publish on LinkedIn – updates, posts, Pulse articles, comments, etc. This spreads the word about your personal brand and unique value, potentially leading more people to view your profile.

 And, once you reach the 500+ connections mark, your profile ranks higher in search results, making you more visible and findable.